tak1n/rack-blogengine/README.md

 # Rack::Blogengine

-Rack Middleware to serve a simple blog
+Rack Application to serve a simple blog

+## NOTE

+This is just a project for learning purpose, but if you want to use it read further.
+Code should be considered bad (1st OSS ruby project).

 ## Build status